nicholastn1/sales-calculator/README.md

 ## Design and Architecture

-This project follows an object-oriented architecture that adheres to the **Single Responsibility Principle (SRP)** and **Separation of Concerns** to promote clean, testable, and maintainable code.
+This project follows an object-oriented architecture that adheres to the **Single Responsibility Principle (SRP)** of SOLID, as well as **Separation of Concerns** to promote clean, testable, and maintainable code.

 ### Core Components